 Our pillowcases finish to fit a standard sized pillow insert: approximately 20″ high x 26″ wide with a 4½” cuff.

 If you like these pillowcases, we have lots of great variations.
 Pillowcases are so easy; it’s quick and fun to make special ones for all kinds of special occasions.
-We’ve listed a few favorites below; for even more, browse our Project Index.
+Browse our Bed Linens category for more great ideas.

 Sewing Tools You Need